aejazahmed73/Aejaz_L1_TechnicalPaper/ShortTechnicalPaper.md

 * It has large and active development community with large number of developers.
 * It's fast as it's development language is java.
 * It's search algorithm provides most accurate search results.
-* It's offers better memory optimization.
+* It offers better memory optimization.
-* available for different programming languages
+* available for different programming languages.

 **Some disadvantages of lucene**:
 * It's real time search is slow, there is a time delay between indexing to searchable.